-Your goal is to take the conversion further.
+Your goal is to take the conversation further.

 Jump into Q&As

 Most podcasts will host a Q&A episode somewhere along the track.
-That’s when the hosts call to for questions from their listeners.
+That’s when the hosts call out for questions from their listeners.
 And that’s when you get to shine!
-My questions have been answered on Sonia Simone’s Confessions of a Pink Haired Marketer podcast and Jerod Morris’s The Showrunner podcast.
+My questions have been answered on Sonia Simone’s Confessions of a Pink-Haired Marketer podcast and Jerod Morris’s The Showrunner podcast.

 Name your influencer and find their podcast.